metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 createdb metabaseappdb
 ```

-You can call your app DB whatever you want.
+You can call your app db whatever you want.
 And there's no need to create any tables in that database; Metabase will do that for you.
 You'll just need to set environment variables for Metabase to use on startup so Metabase knows how to connect to this database.

 You'll create a directory for your Metabase like in the steps listed above for the [Local installation](#local-installation), but when it's time to run the `java -jar` command to start up the JAR, you'll prefix the command with some environment variables to tell Metabase how to connect to the `metabaseappdb` you created: